Cheap Sanitary Products

 You may have heard of a so-called 'tampon tax'.
 Don't worry, there's no need to do a tax return for your tampons.
 This is just the 5% VAT that the Government charges on sanitary products.
 Like all VAT, this is already added to your bill when you pay at the till.

-Some supermarkets, including Tesco, Waitrose, Co-op and Morrisons, say they've cut the price of sanitary products by 5% and so now pay the ‘tampon tax’ for customers.
-Yet don’t let that decide where you shop – just find the cheapest price overall using the tips below.
+As a result, some supermarkets (including Co-op, Morrisons, Tesco and Waitrose), say they've cut the price of sanitary products by 5% and so now pay the 'tampon tax' for customers.
+Yet don't let that decide where you shop – just find the cheapest price overall using the tips below.

 If you buy disposable tampons and pads, there are some simple ways to save.

-Many MoneySavers report finding little difference between branded tampons and towels (eg, Tampax, Always, Bodyform) and supermarket own-brands.
-So don't just go with the flow (sorry) - you can save a fair whack if you shift down a brand.
+Many MoneySavers report finding little difference between branded tampons and towels (eg, Always, Bodyform, Tampax) and supermarket own-brands.
+So don't just go with the flow (sorry) – you can save a fair whack if you shift down a brand.
 Our forumites say own-branded sanitary products can be just as good as branded ones, if not better:

-Boots' own non-applicator tampons are far more absorbant than Tampax.
+Boots' own non-applicator tampons are far more absorbent than Tampax.

 I use Tesco own-brand non-applicator tampons and they're absolutely fine!

 This can save serious cash.
-For example, buy a pack of Lil-Lets super non-applicator tampons at Asda, and you'll pay 10p a tampon.
-Yet Asda Protect non-applicator tampons work out at just a little over 2p each.
+For example, buy a pack of Tampax Pearl regular applicator tampons at Asda, and you can up to pay 17p a tampon.
+Yet Asda Protect regular applicator tampons work out at just 4p each.

-Of course, different products suit different people, but next time you shop for tampons or towels, consider opting for an own brand.
+Of course, different products suit different people, but next time you shop for tampons or towels, consider opting for own-brand.
 If you can't tell the difference, then why pay more?

-Find out which store sells the cheapest sanitary products with these shopping comparison tools - there's even one just for sanitary products:
+Find out which store sells the cheapest sanitary products with a shopping comparison tool – there's even one just for sanitary products:

 It lists every sanitary product sold by these shops, and you can sort them in order of total cost, or cost per tampon or pad.
 So you can see if you can save by switching product AND the store you buy it from.